kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 Check Sent-Counter

 * Check whether an email was sent successfully:

   * Check with a test contact if the ‘Welcome email’ has arrived – it should be delivered within seconds.
   * Use the Suite UI to check if an email was sent.
 In the Analysis module in the Emails page you can see that the count of Sent emails increases.

-.. note:: For further information, please see the Suite Online Help.
+For further information, please see the Suite Online Help.